-Powered Cable Devices (foot capture) (Figures WC24a-24b) Average Mechanical Description and Attributes Inside cable retention frame spread (at dog): 6 3/8 inches Inner width: 5 3/4 inches Inside width at frame hinge posts: 6 inches Cable retention frame width: 1/8 inch, smooth round rod Cable retention frame thickness: 1/8 inch rod Main trap springs: Two 0.188 inch wire-diameter rod quick-release springs Cable diameter: 1/8 inch cable Cable loop stop size: 2 inches Base plate: Not reinforced Any cable device that has similar specifications may be considered a BMP device regardless of brand or source of modification, although performance information on all other BMP criteria (see "Criteria for Evaluation of Trapping Devices": Introduction pp.4-6) needs to be considered as well.
+Powered Cable Devices (foot capture) (Figures WC28a-28b) Average Mechanical Description and Attributes Inside cable retention frame spread (at dog): 6 3/8 inches Inner width: 5 3/4 inches Inside width at frame hinge posts: 6 inches Cable retention frame width: 1/8 inch, smooth round rod Cable retention frame thickness: 1/8 inch rod Main trap springs: Two 0.188 inch wire-diameter rod quick-release springs Cable diameter: ^{1/8} inch cable Cable loop stop size: 2 inches Base plate: Not reinforced Any cable device that has similar specifications may be considered a BMP device regardless of brand or source of modification, although performance information on all other BMP criteria (see "Criteria for Evaluation of Trapping Devices": Introduction pp.4-6) needs to be considered as well.
 The trap tested was the BelisleTM Foot Snare. - Cable attachment on device tested: Swivel and shock spring with a cable anchor. - Selectivity features: Pan tension machine screw; large cable diameter and available plastic sleeve work to prevent the cable from closing to a small diameter, thus allowing small animals such as squirrels, skunks, and some raccoons to escape. - Special considerations for practicality: Some damage and kinking of cable should be expected and will require frequent replacement as a normal part of trap maintenance and upkeep.
+This device also meets BMP criteria for bobcat, Canada lynx, gray fox raccoon, red foxes and Eastern coyotes.